SourceVietnam news

 As a crucial component of transport and logistics operations, the growing use of drayage is no surprise.
 According to Technavio’s research, the drayage market is projected to expand by over USD 3 billion, with a compound annual growth rate (CAGR) of 2.52% from 2024 to 2028.

 Drayage plays a crucial role in the shipping process by seamlessly connecting different stages of transport, ensuring the efficient and effective movement of goods on a global scale.
-By bridging various modes of transportation and addressing potential friction points within the supply chain, Drayage services are essential in maintaining the smooth and reliable operation of global trade systems.
-These services help to streamline transitions between different transport modes, contributing to a more coordinated and effective logistics network.
+By bridging various modes of transportation and addressing potential friction points within the supply chain, Drayage services are essential in maintaining global trade systems’ smooth and reliable operation.
+These services help to streamline transitions between different transport modes, contributing to a more coordinated and effective Drayage logistics network.

 Conclusion